Consorcio-Madrono/dataverse/doc/sphinx-guides/source/developers/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Developers' Guide
+Developer Guide
 =======================================================

 Contents:

 .. toctree::
-   :maxdepth: 2

    intro
    dev-environment
    branching-strategy
    testing
    documentation
+   debugging
    coding-style
    making-releases
    tools
    unf/index
+   selinux